0e4ef622/Pong/README.md

 Pong
 ====
-A simple recreation of the classic pong
+A simple recreation of the classic pong game.